Lieutenant Governor of Nova Scotia Masterworks Arts Award

 Image: .jpg, .jpeg – RGB colour mode no larger than 1.5 MB

-Review your digital materials to ensure they play as intended and can run on both MAC and PC computers;
+If submitting removable media, you must ensure they play as intended and can run on both MAC and PC computers;

 - One stamped (or postage prepaid) self-addressed envelope of the necessary size and composition for the return of the support materials.
 Please note: If no envelope is included, and no alternative arrangements for pick-up of materials is clearly indicated when the Nomination package is submitted, it will be assumed that support materials do not need to be returned.
 The Nova Scotia Masterworks Awards Foundation will not be responsible for the loss or damage, whatever the cause, of support materials.